Widex vs. Oticon

 Widex vs. Oticon: The Bottom Line

-For listening in quiet settings, Widex and Oticon stack up nearly head-to-head.
-In locations with a great deal of background noise, my patients with mild to moderate hearing loss tend to like the automatic “OPN” appraise from Oticon over Widex’s “DIY” approach that offers more control to the user.
-For people with tinnitus, Widex has a bit of an edge with their “Zen” feature and smartphone app.
-If you’re still on the fence about which provider is best for you, head over to our 2024 Widex review and the Oticon review for a closer look.
+For listening in quiet settings, Widex and Oticon stack up nearly head to head.
+In locations with a great deal of background noise, patients with mild to moderate hearing loss tend to like the automatic OPN appraisal from Oticon over Widex’s DIY approach that offers more user control.
+For people with tinnitus, Widex has a bit of an edge with their Zen feature and smartphone app, not to mention their superior options for musicians.
+If you’re still on the fence about which provider is best for you, head over to our 2025 Widex review and Oticon review for a closer look.

 Take Our Free Online Hearing Test